-Without You, There Would Be No Us: 19 Black Celebrity Moms We Love
+Without You, There Would Be No Us: 21 Black Celebrity Moms We Love

 “I get emotional because my son is an amazing young man, and it took me to be a mother for me to realize how incredible of a woman she (my mother) is,” Regina told the outlet, according to Essence.
 “You don’t know what unconditional love is.
 You may say you do, but if you don’t have a child, you don’t know what that is.
 But when you experience it, it is the most fulfilling ever.
 So, that is the greatest part about me.
 Being a mom to Ian.”

-Check out some of the other beautiful moms we’ve highlighted below and be sure to show the mothers in your family some love this weekend.
+Check out some of the other beautiful moms we’ve highlighted below and be sure to show the mothers in your life some love this weekend.